farhanaldinho/application/README.md

 ### Why is health data such as this especially protected by the data protection and privacy regulations?

-- insert your answer here. provocate merge conflict.
+- insert your answer here. provoked merge conflict.

 ### How do you provide animation logic in Unity-based game?

-- insert your answer here. provocate merge conflict.
+- insert your answer here. provoked merge conflict.

 ### Please explain how file permissions work in Linux.
 What different kinds of permissions are there?
 How are they assigned to a file or directory?

-- insert your answer here. provocate merge conflict.
+- insert your answer here. provoked merge conflict.

 ## Part 2: Git skills